Bullying affects a large number of children and young people and is the most prevalent ill-treatment of all abuses to children.

 Preventing and tackling bullying, advice for headteachers, staff, governing bodies and parents.

-An emotional health directory which informs professionals on services available to them in preventing and intervention of bullying incidents is now available from the Partners in Salford website.
+An emotional health directory which informs professionals on services available to them in preventing and intervention of bullying incidents is now available on the MyCity Directory.

 Please visit the Department for Education website for the latest guidance for reporting for schools and services working with young people.

 Each November, we offer an opportunity to our schools and other settings to ask our children and young people in years 4, 8 and 12 about aspects of how resilient they feel and this is used by schools to support their evidence for their Emotionally Friendly Schools award application..